EducationalTestingService/rsmtool/doc/evaluation.rst

 .. _evaluation:

-Evaluation metrics
+Evaluation Metrics
 """"""""""""""""""

-This section docments the exact mathematical definition of the main metrics used at ETS for evaluating the performance of automated scoring engines.
-RSMTool reports include many additional evaluations documented in the descriptions of the :ref:`intermediary files<rsmtool_eval_files>` and the :ref:`report sections<general_sections_rsmtool>`.
+This section documents the exact mathematical definitions of the primary metrics used in RSMTool for evaluating the performance of automated scoring engines.
+RSMTool reports also include many secondary evaluations as described in :ref:`intermediary files<rsmtool_eval_files>` and the :ref:`report sections<general_sections_rsmtool>`.

 The following conventions are used in the formulas in this section:

-:math:`N` - total number of responses in the :ref:`evaluation set<test_file>` with numeric human score and numeric system score.
-Zero human scores are by default also excluded from the evaluation unless :ref:`exclude_zero_scores<exclude_zero_scores_rsmtool>` was set to ``false``.
+:math:`N` - total number of responses in the :ref:`evaluation set<test_file>` with numeric human scores and numeric system scores.
+Zero human scores are, by default, excluded from evaluations unless :ref:`exclude_zero_scores<exclude_zero_scores_rsmtool>` was set to ``false``.

 :math:`M` - system score.
-The primary evaluation analyses in the RSMTool report are conducted for *all* six types of :ref:`scores <score_postprocessing>`.
-For some additional evaluations, the user can pick between raw and scaled scores using the :ref:`use_scaled_predictions<use_scaled_predictions_rsmtool>` configuration field in RSMTool or :ref:`scale_with<scale_with_eval>` in RSMEval.
+The primary evaluation metrics in the RSMTool report are computed for *all* six types of :ref:`scores <score_postprocessing>`.
+For some secondary evaluations, the user can choose between raw and scaled scores using the :ref:`use_scaled_predictions<use_scaled_predictions_rsmtool>` configuration field for RSMTool or the :ref:`scale_with<scale_with_eval>` field for RSMEval.

 :math:`H` - human score.
 The score values in :ref:`test_label_column<test_label_column_rsmtool>` for RSMTool or :ref:`human_score_column<human_score_column_eval>` for RSMEval.